Policy Name: Travel Authorization and Reimbursement

 Responsibility for Expenditures

-Except as otherwise provided in this policy or required by applicable law, the college will not advance funds for anticipated travel expenses.
+Except as otherwise provided in this policy or required by applicable law, the College will not advance funds for anticipated travel expenses.
 It is the responsibility of each employee to provide funds for his/her own expenses.
-The college will reimburse the employee for authorized travel expenses as and to the extent provided in this policy.
+The College will reimburse the employee for authorized travel expenses as and to the extent provided in this policy.

 1. Advance travel authorization is required for all travel to conventions, conferences, etc. An “Authorization for Travel Expenses” form must be prepared in advance and signed by required authorizing officials (see below).
 This form should be matched with related vouchers or expenses incurred will not be reimbursed.

 2. Advance travel authorization is not needed for the following types of travel/activities: Routine field work within the boundaries of Onondaga County and other contiguous counties.
-A list of employees who routinely incur such mileage expenses should be forwarded by the department head to the Office of Financial Services.
+A list of employees who routinely incur such mileage expenses should be forwarded by the department head to Financial Services.
 Emergency travel is allowed when a detailed explanation of the travel and justification is submitted with the voucher for reimbursement.

 3. Airline reservations and ticket arrangements must be coordinated in advance by Management Services.
-They will provide the college’s Travel Agent’s contact information for the employee to work with directly.
+They will provide the College’s Travel Agent’s contact information for the employee to work with directly.

 4. Advance registration fees can be arranged by Financial Services when a signed, approved purchase order is received by Financial Services.
 At least 30 days notice is necessary.